Juniper/py-junos-eznc/README.md

 This library was built for two types of users:

-### For "Non-Programmers" - NoCLI
+### For "Non-Programmers" - Python as a Power Shell

-NoCLI = _Not Only CLI_.
 This means that "non-programmers", for example the _Network Engineer_, can use the native Python shell on their management server (laptop, tablet, phone, etc.) as their point-of-control for remotely managing Junos devices.
 The Python shell is an interactive environment that provides the necessary means to perform common automation tasks, such as conditional testing, for-loops, macros, and templates.
 These building blocks are similar enough to other "shell" enviornments, like Bash, to enable the non-programmer to use the Python shell as a power-tool, rather than a programming language.
 From the Python shell a user can manage Junos devices using native hash tables, arrays, etc. rather than device-specific Junos XML or resorting to 'screen scraping' the actual Junos CLI.

 ### For "Programmers" - Open and Extensible